garden-io/garden/docs/reference/module-types/terraform.md

 ### `version`

 The version of Terraform to use.
 Defaults to the version set in the provider config.
+Set to `null` to use whichever version of `terraform` that is on your PATH.

 | Type     | Required |
 | -------- | -------- |